Zeta invariants of Morse forms: Small and large complexes of Morse forms

 If all zeros are nondegenerate, then $\eta$ is called a \emph{Morse form}.
 In this case, its zeros form a finite set, $\XX=\Zero(\eta)$; subsets of $\XX$ defined by conditions on the index are denoted by writing the conditions as subscripts; for instance, $\XX_k$, $\XX_+$ and $\XX_{<k}$ are the subsets of zeros of index $k$, of positive index, and of index${}<k$, respectively.
-For any $\xi\in H^1(M,\R)$, the Morse representatives of $\xi$ form a dense open subset of $\xi$, considered as a subspace of $\Omega^1(M,\R)$ with the $C^\infty$ topology (see e.g.\ \cite[Theorem~2.1.25]{Pajitnov2006}).
+For any $\xi\in H^1(M,\R)$, the Morse representatives of $\xi$ form a dense open subset of $\xi$, considering $\xi\subset\Omega^1(M,\R)$ with the $C^\infty$ topology (see e.g.\ \cite[Theorem~2.1.25]{Pajitnov2006}).
+If $\xi=0$, this is just the classical property of Morse functions mentioned before.